JZOnTheGit/.jizz/vscode-jizz/README.md

 - Use `too` instead of `for` in loop constructs
 - Use `buss` for printing to console (bussin')
 - Use `typeshii` for function declarations
+- Use `try`/`catch`/`throw` for error handling

+## New in Version 1.2.0

+- Added support for error handling keywords: `try`, `catch`, and `throw`
+- Improved syntax highlighting for new language features
+- Bug fixes and performance improvements

 ## Installing the JIZZ Language